aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Fields/icomparisonexpressionevaluator/evaluate/_index.md

 ### Remarks

-The implementation should return ``None`` to indicate that the default evaluation should be performed.
+The implementation should return ``null`` to indicate that the default evaluation should be performed.